dimroc/etl-language-comparison/README.md

 ## The Task
 Count the number of tweets that mention 'knicks' in their message and bucket based on the neighborhood of origin.
 The ~1GB dataset for this task, sampled below, contains a tweet's message and its NYC neighborhood.

-[It can be downloaded here](https://dimroc-public.s3.amazonaws.com/etl-language-comparison/tweets20140416.tar.gz).
+Simply run `fetch_tweets` in the repo directory or [downloaded here](https://dimroc-public.s3.amazonaws.com/etl-language-comparison/tweets20140416.tar.gz).

 ```
 91	west-brighton	Brooklyn	Uhhh